July 23-25, 2025

 Linda D. Wilkinson, MPA, CFRE, Chief Executive Officer, LDW Consulting

 Money can make good people do crazy things.
 It is only money after all, and not worth jeopardizing your organization or integrity.
-However, without preventative measures and proactive planning and policies, it could be easy for individuals to take advantage of the donor or poor planning by the organization.
+However, without preventative measures and proactive planning and policies in place, it could become easy for certain individuals to take advantage of donors or poor planning by the organization.
 This workshop will discuss the important role policies and oversight have in maintaining the highest level of stewardship to reduce risk to the agency.
 Real life case studies will be evaluated for response by participants.

 4:15 p.m.
 Beverage Break